BoomerangProject/boomerang-wiki/meetings/2018-09-Meetings.md

 ### Engineering Standup 9/19/2018
 Kyle and Ben are continuing to poke at the [EthereumIdentitySDK](https://github.com/EthWorks/EthereumIdentitySDK) repo while making changes to our own proof of concept.
 Discussed difficulties with storing an email in an eth domain space (specifically around the use of dots in email).

+### Engineering Standup 9/20/2018
+Kyle has been pciking out pieces of the [EthereumIdentitySDK](https://github.com/EthWorks/EthereumIdentitySDK) and plugging in boomerang specific pieces.
+Yesterday he add a username generation to map to email addresses so that users can log in with an email.
+Ben has been testing the assumptions we have made using EthereumIdentitySDK, ensuring that the identity contract, relayer, and clicker contract are working as expected behind the scenes.

+Kyle and Ben discussed Boomerang's reward structure and how users and workers can accumulate boom through reviews and how businesses can set up a reward structure for it's workers and users.
+We discussed a potential verbage shift - will discuss further with Garin when he is in Boston next week.

+Kyle and Ben discussed [metatransaction standards](https://github.com/austintgriffith/meta-transaction-format-share) which are currently being discussed and created by a community of ethereum developers.
+This also includes the concepts behind a Metatransaction Relayer Pool which Boomerang can eventually make use of.